 We have all been to a backyard barbecue where the aroma is to die for, but the finished product leaves less to be desired when you finally get to bite into it.
 For ribs, this often means that the meat is tough and dry.

-With the 3-2-1 Method for cooking ribs, you are almost guaranteed to produce tender, fall off the bone goodness.
+With the 3-2-1 Method for cooking ribs, you are almost guaranteed to produce tender, fall-off-the-bone goodness.
 You will be heralded as the block’s grilling genius while everyone digs into your masterpiece.

-The main thing, aside from near-perfect ribs, that is incredibly advantageous about the 3-2-1 Method is its ease and predictability.
-You will not need to stand over your smoker or grill constantly checking your meat thermometer, leaving you more time to play with the kids or enjoy a cold one with your friends.
+The main thing, aside from the near-perfect rack of ribs, that is incredibly advantageous about the 3-2-1 Method is its ease and predictability.
+You will not need to stand over your smoker or pellet grill constantly checking your meat thermometer, leaving you more time to play with the kids or enjoy a cold one with your friends.
 And, you will be amazed at how consistent this method of cooking ribs is.

 What Is the 3-2-1 Method and How Does It Work?

 Let’s get down to the details.
-The 3-2-1 Method of cooking ribs consists of three hours of smoking your ribs (naked), followed by two hours of steaming your ribs (wrapped), and then one hour of finishing them off unwrapped while basting them with your favorite barbecue sauce.
+The 3-2-1 Rib Method of cooking ribs consists of three hours of smoking your ribs (naked), followed by two hours of steaming your ribs (wrapped), and then one hour of finishing them off unwrapped while basting them with your favorite barbecue sauce.
 If you prefer a dryer rib, the barbecue sauce is optional; just don’t neglect that final hour.

 What You Need